Prof. Dr. Katja Liebal

 Abstract

-My current research focuses on two main areas: In the "Children and Nature" project, we are investigating children's attitudes towards other living things, how these develop into adolescence, and whether they vary between different cultural contexts.
-This is done in an interdisciplinary, international network with almost 50 cooperation partners.
-I also study the communicative, emotional and social-cognitive abilities of primates, including humans.
-Here I am interested in how these abilities develop in the first years of life and how the developmental trajectories may differ between humans and apes.
+She studies the development and cultural variability of children's attitudes towards other living beings in an interdisciplinary network with cooperation partners in 18 countries.
+She also investigates the communicative, emotional and social-cognitive abilities of primates, including humans, how these abilities develop in the first years of life and how developmental trajectories differ between humans and other apes.

 Professional career